Clubs and organizations

 National Association of Black Journalists

 The MU Chapter of the National Association of Black Journalists (NABJ) is the student chapter for the University of Missouri.
 NABJ-MU aims to strive for excellence by encouraging diversity, educating through mentorship and promoting unity in the field of journalism.
 The chapter plans and executes an annual media tour in major media cities across the country.
 There, they meet with internship coordinators and employers in their respective journalism areas to further enrich their knowledge about journalism and the job search effort.
 The chapter also hosts an annual MU Unity Conference, an interactive, one-day professional development conference.
 The chapter holds biweekly meetings and has a robust mentorship program that includes community service.
 NABJ-MU traditionally oversees The Blackout Online website that MU’s black student body originally founded as a magazine in 1969.
 NABJ-MU is open to pre-journalism, pre-communication, undergraduate and graduate students.
+Check it out on Instagram.

 National Association of Hispanic Journalists

 Come find your familia at the MU Chapter of the National Association of Hispanic Journalists (NAHJ), a student-run chapter dedicated to the recognition and professional advancement of Hispanics/Latinx in the news industry.
 At biweekly chapter meetings, the chapter strives to foster a greater understanding of the unique cultural identity, interests, and concerns of Hispanic/Latinx journalists, to encourage and support the study and practice of journalism and communication, and to further employment opportunities and career development for Hispanic/Latinx in the news media.
 The chapter hosts guest speakers from the industry, workshops to hone networking and community-building skills, and a professional development workshop for all members, including pre-journalism, pre-communication, undergraduate, and graduate students.
-For more information, email NAHJ at missourinahj@gmail.com and stay up to date on our Instagram.
+For more information, email NAHJ at missourinahj@gmail.com and stay up to date on our lnstagram.

 Queer Media Association